CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It holds the elements of the array variable `$data`.

-- It stores the array values of the multidimensional array `$data`.
+- It stores the array values of the associative array `$data`.

 /// type=MS, answer=[1,4,5]